daniel-conclux/discord-ascendancy-nuker-mkii/README.md

 # ASCENDANCY NUKER MKII – TRANSCENDENCE EDITION
-Developed by Daniel Conclux of Hyperion Ascendancy
+Developed by Daniel Conclux of Hyperion Ascendancy, purely for the destruction of Discord.

 By utilizing this program, you unconditionally assent to the Hyperion Ascendancy's Regulations.
 Any subsequent violations or non-compliance shall result in immediate disciplinary measures and severe systemic repercussions.